 - A college student being dismembered while walking her dog in the park.

 Answer: The one that would get all the news coverage.
-The first one is very straightforward, the method of death wasn’t particularly cruel or unusual, and besides, most of us have little sympathy for the pusherman.
-In the second, while the deceased certainly didn’t have it coming, and we can feel for them, it’s still a clear motive and an all-too-common way to go.
+The first one is very straightforward, the method of death wasn’t particularly cruel or unusual, and besides, most of us have little sympathy for the pusher.
+In the second, while the deceased certainly didn’t deserve it and we feel sorry for them, it’s still a clear motive and an all-too-common way to go.
 But the third…

 Who would do something like that?
 An ex taking revenge?
-A longtime stalker finally gone off the deep end?
-A psychopath she unknowingly offended with a passing comment?
+A longtime stalker who finally snapped?
+A psychopath she offended with a passing comment?
 And why in such a gruesome manner?
 Could it actually be the work of a serial killer?
-Is he on the loose?
+Will he strike again?
 Are you next?
 These are the kinds of places we go when confronted with a mystery.
-(And the inability to handle this is what leads people to victim-blame, but that’s an entirely different entry for an entirely different blog.)
+(And the inability to handle this is what leads people to victim-blame, but that’s a completely different entry for a completely different blog.)

 This is also why it’s commonly said that the less you see of a monster, the scarier it is.
 Once you’ve seen it, you understand it, you can start to figure out what it’s capable of, and you’re no longer faced with a mystery.
 You’ll also notice that horror monsters that have been around forever—vampires, zombies, werewolves, and the like— no longer scare us.
-We’ve gotten so familiar with them that we now find them sexy.
+We’ve gotten so familiar with them that we now want to have sex with them.

-Religious horror is based in the physical pain of eternal torture and the humiliation of being rejected by a god.
-Psychological horror is based in the mental suffering that comes from having your brain itself turn on you, distorting your perception of reality and changing who you fundamentally are.
-Many of our day-to-day fears are based in the anguish of losing loved ones, being abandoned or betrayed by the people around us, and facing the fact that we will die, and after long enough, be forgotten.
+Religious horror is based in the physical pain of eternal torture and the shame of being rejected by God.
+Psychological horror is based in the mental suffering that comes from having your brain itself turn on you, distorting your perception of reality and changing who you are as a person.
+Many of our day-to-day fears are based in the anguish of losing loved ones, being abandoned or betrayed by the people around us, and facing the inevitability that one day we will die, and in enough time, be forgotten.

 (And it’s coming way faster than you thought.)